 The Great Plains area is not the most popular location to study General Agriculture, with there being just 237 students graduating each year from 8 degree programs.

 Find out just what the greatest General Agriculture colleges in the Great Plains region are by browsing the following list.

 The rankings below feature the top Agriculture & Agriculture Operations colleges in the Great Plains region for General Agriculture students.
 Read the full ranking methodology to learn the way we selected the colleges that appear on this list.

 Every student who is interested in General Agriculture needs to check out University of Nebraska - Lincoln.
-Soon after graduation, agriculture students typically earn an average of $36,261 in the first five years of their career.
+Students who graduate from the agriculture program earn an average of $36,261 in the first five years of working and $64,372 after their first five years of working.
 University of Nebraska - Lincoln is among the largest schools in Nebraska.

 University of Missouri - Columbia is among your top options if you're planning on studying General Agriculture.
 The surrounding area of a big city is tremendous for young people trying to find adequate prospects for social networking, experience, and life.